 The Fitzwilliam Museum similarly sought to give primacy to the LGBT+ community's contribution to culture in its 'Love Art After Dark' event towards the end of the month, transforming the Fitz' historical space to celebrate the queer community's impact on art and history.

 Some attendees questioned the extent to which the Fitz's production was truly representative of the LGBT+ arts community; nonetheless, it contributed to a number of events which allowed students to step back from the cisnormative, heteronormative narrative of history we often struggle to escape.

 Some events to this effect were slightly more impromptu.

 Speaking to The Tab after her talk, Miz Cracker covered everything from the current season of Drag Race All Stars to the inherently political nature of Drag.
-There was literally no better way to prepare for Season 11 of RuPaul's Drag Race.
 In case you missed it, you can watch Miz Cracker's talk here.